Linta-Joseph/SpinSimulations/README.md

 **MBL_OTOC** - Time evolves a collective spin operator under a spin Hamiltonian and calculates the ZZ OTOC at each timestep.
 Main script to run: *Calculate_MQC_Widths*

-**Parametres** - Calculates and plots the inter-pulse delays of the Hamiltonian engineering pulse sequence to achieve a certain set of Hamiltonian parameters experimentally.
+**MBL_Parametres** - Calculates and plots the inter-pulse delays of the Hamiltonian engineering pulse sequence to achieve a certain set of Hamiltonian parameters experimentally.

+MBL code uses QETLAB, a Matlab toolbox for quantum entanglement.
+Installation instructions found here: https://qetlab.com/Main_Page